jpravetz/epdoc-strava/README.md

 * Different activity types are rendered using different colors
-* There is a Strava limit of 200 activities per call, so for date ranges that include more than 200 activities, only the first 200 activities are returned (yes I could make mulitple calls, but haven't implemented this yet).
+* There is a Strava limit of 200 activities per call, so for date ranges that include more than 200 activities, only the first 200 activities are returned (yes I could make multiple calls, but haven't implemented this yet).
+* Strava description field is currently not included when using --show, and yes I need to fix this.
+* The --show field currently doesn't do unit conversion for the <5% of the planet that isn't using metric, and yes reluctantly I should fix this

 PDF Reports
 -----------